AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Discussion

-While we consider our single time-point measurements advantageous for enabling immediate diagnosis and low resource requirements, studies collecting longitudinal \ac{hsi} data could expand the potential of \ac{hsi} biomarkers.
-For example, the current therapeutic target in shock therapy is macrohaemodynamic stabilisation (e.g., maintaining normative arterial blood pressure), but critically ill patients, particularly those with sepsis, often experience a loss of haemodynamic coherence, resulting in dissociation between macro- and microcirculation \autocite{ince2015hemodynamic}.
-While no other widely available clinical data can capture the spatial distribution of tissue microcirculation, \ac{hsi} biomarkers may offer novel therapeutic strategies by evaluating the effects of the implemented therapy on the tissue microcirculation and guiding treatment.
-Additionally, longitudinally acquired \ac{hsi} data could enhance understanding of features related to disease improvement or worsening.
+Besides using \ac{hsi} for disease diagnosis and prognosis, \ac{hsi} holds the potential to support novel therapeutic strategies by continuously assessing tissue microcirculation, evaluating treatment effects, and guiding interventions.
+In the example of shock therapy, the current therapeutic target is macrohaemodynamic stabilisation (e.g., maintaining normative arterial blood pressure).
+However, critically ill patients, particularly those with sepsis, often experience a loss of haemodynamic coherence, resulting in dissociation between macro- and microcirculation \autocite{ince2015hemodynamic}.
+While no other widely available clinical data can capture the spatial distribution of tissue microcirculation, \ac{hsi} offers a unique opportunity for real-time monitoring.
+While our primary objective was to identify septic patients and those at risk of mortality, we performed an initial experiment investigating whether differentiation between sepsis and septic shock is feasible with \ac{hsi}.
+As demonstrated in figure~\ref{fig:shock_performance}, a shock classification model achieved an \ac{auroc} of \varSepticShockPerformancePalmHSI at the palm and \varSepticShockPerformanceFingerHSI at the fingers.
+Future research should further investigate the role of \ac{hsi} in guiding therapy, not only in shock but also in septic patients and those at high risk of mortality, to assess its potential for improving patient outcomes.